Morty486/GSC_Package_Project/README.md

 ## Introduction

-This package has updated the previous function in GenCorSeqSort by addressing the following issue:
+This package has updated the previous function in GenCorSeqSort by addressing the following issues:

 ### Problem:
-The sequential sorting algorithm faced a challenge when the required sorting ratio causing potential bias,  such as sorting 78 or 79 rows out of 100.
+1. The sequential sorting algorithm faced a challenge when the required sorting ratio causing potential bias,  such as sorting 78 or 79 rows out of 100.
+\
+2. Original code has issues with bivariate setting.
+\

 ### Solution:
 We developed a new R function that: